 variety of disciplines

-Exposure to a variety of disciplines: Like a classic liberal arts college, Peregrine School defines education broadly to include traditional academic disciplines, the arts, and applied subjects such as engineering or gardening.
+Like a classic liberal arts college, Peregrine School defines education broadly to include traditional academic disciplines, the arts, and applied subjects such as engineering or gardening.
 Students at all levels experience many integrated studies over the course of a week.
-Everyone is expected to participate in all subjects, since we believe that being educated entails having a working knowledge of a variety of intellectual and artistic disciplines.
+Everyone is expected to participate in all subjects since we believe that being educated entails having a working knowledge of a variety of intellectual and artistic disciplines.
 While not everyone will become a musician, everyone should know how to read simple music and will learn basic music vocabulary.
 The same applies to all subjects.

-Learning as social: Montessori education is seen as the “mother” of Reggio education, because it preceded it in Italy.
-In Montessori classrooms, the child is an active learner, and teaching centers around children making their way through a series of developmental puzzles which are given to an individual learner at his/her own level.
+Montessori education is seen as the “mother” of Reggio education because it preceded it in Italy.
+In Montessori classrooms, the child is an active learner.
+Teaching centers around children making their way through a series of developmental puzzles which are given to an individual learner at his/her own level.
 Once a task is complete, the child is invited to do the next one.
 (This approach is rooted in Jean Piaget’s developmental theories.)